Space week day 3: Is there gender equality on Mars?

 Space sickness

-Spaceflight impacts several critical aspects of vestibular and sensorimotor function, including posture and movement control, gaze stabilization, spatial orientation (kind of important in space), susceptibility to space motion sickness, and the vestibular system's role in regulating cardiovascular functions.
+Spaceflight impacts several critical aspects of vestibular and balance function, including posture and movement control, gaze stabilization, spatial orientation (kind of important in space), susceptibility to space motion sickness, and the vestibular system's role in regulating cardiovascular functions.

-Some studies suggest hormones like estrogen can affect this system, influencing how women perceive motion and orientation.
 Despite popular belief, recent studies show men and women are equally susceptible to motion sickness in space, though women tend to report vestibular issues more often after returning to Earth.

 Neuroinflammation